1 Bowl Vegan Carrot Cake

 - In a large bowl, add all the dry ingredients and whisk well.

 - Pour in the canola oil, applesauce, almond milk and vanilla and mix until combined with a large spoon.
 Now fold in the grated carrots and walnuts.
+Be very careful not to over mix the batter, or your cake will come out dense and chewy!

 - Pour the cake batter evenly between the prepared pans, then bake for 35-45 minutes, until a toothpick comes out clean and the tops of the cakes are set.
 Remove from the oven, and allow to cool for about 20 minutes before carefully removing from the pans.
 Allow the cakes to cool completely before frosting.